What is Early Decision/Early Action?

 - Early decision and early action candidates are usually very qualified, so it’s harder to make your application stand out.

 If you’re interested in early action or early decision, speak to your guidance counselor, ask your prospective school for more information and read the guidelines carefully.
-Then decide if early decision or early action is right for you.
+Then, you can decide if early decision or early action is right for your situation.